-GREATEST / Issa Rae
+GREATEST: Issa Rae

 From Awkward Black Girl to Insecure, the Los Angeles auteur is shifting paradigms through entertainment, collaboration and entrepreneurial activism.

-Just this year, Rae—the creator, star, writer and producer of HBO’s Insecure—wrapped the fifth and final season of her hit show before beginning production on Rap Sh*t, a new HBO Max project set in Miami.
+In 2021, Rae—the creator, star, writer and producer of HBO’s Insecure—wrapped the fifth and final season of her hit show before beginning production on Rap Sh*t, a new HBO Max project set in Miami.

 And despite the restrictions of the pandemic, Rae’s creative energy never showed any signs of slowing down.
 If anything, the time spent in near isolation only sharpened her resolve, manifesting itself across entertainment projects, a music label and a collaboration with Converse.
 All of this while fostering community-driven work throughout historically Black Los Angeles neighborhoods, as both a partner in Inglewood’s Hilltop Coffee and a supporter of the expansive open-air museum Destination Crenshaw.